-&lt;sup>31Note that there is no strict bound on when daytime Solar System processing must finish, just that, averaged over some reasonable timescale (eg., a month), a night's worth of observing is processed within 24 hours.
+&lt;sup>30Note that there is no strict bound on when daytime Solar System processing must finish, just that, averaged over some reasonable timescale (eg., a month), a night's worth of observing is processed within 24 hours.
 Nights rich in moving objects may take longer to process, while nights with less will finish more quickly.
 In other words, the requirement is on throughput, not latency.

-&lt;sup>32The exact time period is a design and computational question discussed in LDM-156.
+The exact time period is a design and computational question discussed in LDM-156.

-&lt;sup>33Some DIAObjects may only be left with forced photometry measurements at their location (since all DIAObjects are force-photometered on previous and subsequent visits); these will be kept but flagged as such.
+&lt;sup>32Some DIAObjects may only be left with forced photometry measurements at their location (since all DIAObjects are force-photometered on previous and subsequent visits); these will be kept but flagged as such.

-very least, this database will have tables of DIASources, DIAObjects, and SSObjects, populated in the course of nightly and daily difference image and Solar System object processing.
+The described alert processing design relies on the "living" Level 1 database that contains the objects and sources detected on difference images.
+At the very least, this database will have tables of DIASources, DIAObjects, and SSObjects, populated in the course of nightly and daily difference image and Solar System object processing.
 As these get updated and added to, their updated contents becomes visible (query-able) immediately.